General Education Requirements

 Up to two courses within the student's major department may be used to satisfy general education goals, so long as the courses have different prefixes.

-EXAMPLE: A BA in Cultural Anthropology - The major department is Behavioral and Social Sciences, with courses in ANTH, SOCI, and PSYC.
+EXAMPLE: A BA in Cultural Anthropology - The major department is Anthropology and Sociology, with courses in ANTH, SOCI, and PSYC.
 Thus, ANTH 1100 Introduction to Cultural Anthropology may count for Values or Cultural Understanding and PSYC 2750 Introduction to Statistics may count for Scientific Understanding or Mathematics.
 The student may not count two ANTH courses or two PSYC courses toward general education requirements.

 All other courses used to satisfy the general education requirement must be taken outside of the student's major department.